Forecasted Treatment Effects: Online Appendix

 \section{Online Appendix}

 The Online Appendix contains extensions, additional simulations and empirical replications.
-In the main text, we consider FAT under the assumption that the class of DGPs for the counterfactuals does not include common unforecastable shocks.
-We show how this assumption can be relaxed when there exists another variable that is subject to the same common shock but not to the treatment (in Online Appendix \ref{NCcommonshock}) or when there exists a control group that is subject to the common shock (in Online Appendix \ref{controlgroup}).
+We first discuss how to extend the procedure when there exists an untreated group (in Online Appendix \ref{controlgroup}).
 The simulations in the main text consider the case of homogeneous time trends and autoregressive parameters.
 We relax this in Online Appendix \ref{sec:Heterogeneouscoeffs}.
 Finally, we present two additional empirical applications in Online Appendix \ref{sec:overdose} and \ref{sec:DIDrefugees}.